Chaotic properties for billiards in circular polygons: The fundamental lemma for circular polygons

 Note that $f$ is continuous since $\Gamma$ is $C^1$ and strictly convex.
 The billiard map can be extended continuously to $\partial \mathcal{M}$ by setting $f(\varphi,0)=(\varphi,0)$ and $f(\varphi,\pi) = (\varphi,\pi)$ for each $\varphi \in \Tset$.
 The billiard map $f: \mathcal{M} \to \mathcal{M}$ is a homeomorphism; indeed, the map $f^{-1} = I \circ f \circ I$ is a continuous inverse where the involution $I : \mathcal{M} \to \mathcal{M}$ is defined by $I(\varphi,\theta) = (\varphi,\pi - \theta)$.

 A key geometric property of the billiard dynamics in the case of impacts in consecutive arcs was presented in~\cite{hubacher1987instability}.
 Later on, a more detailed description was given in~\cite{balint2011chaos}.
 Both results follow from trigonometric arguments.
-Recall that $\delta_j = b_j - a_j$ and $b_j = a_{j+1}$.
+The following lemma summarises these properties, thus giving a clear picture of the billiard dynamics near $\partial \mathcal M$.

 \begin{lemma} The billiard map $f: \mathcal{M} \to \mathcal{M}$ satisfies the following properties. \begin{enumerate}[(a)] \item If $a_j \le \varphi \le \varphi + 2 \theta \le b_j$, then $(\bar{\varphi}, \bar{\theta}) = f(\varphi,\theta) = (\varphi + 2 \theta, \theta)$.